itp-dwd/databases-workbook/README.md

 Now that we're familiar with NeDB, we can move on to MongoDB.
 We're going to use a service called MongoDB Atlas.
 - Follow the [Database Services Guide](https://github.com/itp-dwd/2020-spring/blob/master/guides/database-services-guide.md#mongodb-atlas) to register for a MongoDB Atlas account and create a free tier cluster.

+### 12 Connecting to your Mongo Database
+**Challenge**:
+Write a Node script that connects to your Mongo database.
+We're first going to play around with connecting to the database, and then connect it to our pizza toppings example.
+- Make sure you have created a username and password for your cluster
+- Create a new file called `script.js`
+- Run `npm init`
+- Run `npm install --save mongodb` to add the npm library to connect to your mongo database
+- Run `npm install --save dotenv` so that we can hide the mongo connection url from git
+- Create your `.env` file and your `.gitignore` file
+- Get your Mongo Connection string by clicking the "Connect" button in your cluster, then "Connect Your Application", then choose your connection method as "Node.js".
+Copy the text that appears as "Connection String Only" and put it into a variable in your `.env` file as `MONGO_URL`.
+You'll have to manually enter in the password.
+- Then, click on the "Full Driver Example" tab and copy all of that code, and paste it into `script.js`
+- Replace the value of `uri` with `process.env.MONGO_URL`
+- In the `client.connect` callback function, add code that checks if there is an `err`, and if so, `console.log` the value
+- Run `node script.js` to make sure it is all working.